JakeSteam/blog-programming/_drafts/2024-12-15-sqlite-word-dictionary-from-wordnet.md

   - May contain bracketed usage information, e.g. `(dated)`.
   - May contain special characters like `'`, `$`, `!`, `<`, `[`, etc.

-Profanity removal (90% of the processing time) is performed using [better_profanity 0.6.1](https://github.com/snguyenthanh/better_profanity) (with a whitelist for the word "horny", only used in a lizard context).
-This isn't perfect for biological words, but works quite well on the higher priority slurs.
-A full list of removed words and definitions is available in [removed-data.txt](/notes/removed-data.txt).
+Profanity removal (90% of the processing time) is performed using [`better_profanity` 0.6.1](https://github.com/snguyenthanh/better_profanity) (with a whitelist for the word "horny", since it's only used in a lizard context).
+This isn't perfect for biological words, but works quite well on slurs.
+A full list of removed words and definitions is available in [`removed-data.txt`](https://github.com/JakeSteam/WordNetToSQLite/blob/main/notes/removed-data.txt).

-## Creating your own

-If you wish to recreate `words.db` from scratch, you can:

-1. Download `WNdb-3.0.tar.gz` from [WordNet](https://wordnet.princeton.edu/download/current-version).
-2. Extract it, and place the `data.x` files in `/wordnet-data/`.
-3. Run `py wordnet-to-sqlite.py`.
+## Explanation of code

+Whilst [`wordnet-to-sqlite.py](https://github.com/JakeSteam/WordNetToSQLite/blob/main/wordnet-to-sqlite.py) is pretty straight forward (I'm not particularly good at Python!), I'll briefly walk through what it does.

+### Raw data

-The raw data looks like this ("unknown" is the only valid noun to extract):
+The raw data in Princeton's WordNet looks like this (`unknown` is the only valid noun to extract, with a single definition):

 ```
 08632096 15 n 03 unknown 0 unknown_region 0 terra_incognita 0 001 @ 08630985 n 0000 | an unknown and unexplored region; "they came like angels out the unknown"
 ```

-This script takes 10-15 seconds on an average laptop.
-Efficiency is not a priority (with profanity removal taking the majority of the time), as the output database only needs generating once ever.

-Notes on WordNet's data files [are here](https://wordnet.princeton.edu/documentation/wndb5wn), this repo just does a "dumb" parse then filters out numerical data.
+Further notes on WordNet's data files [are here](https://wordnet.princeton.edu/documentation/wndb5wn), this Python script just does a "dumb" parse then filters out numerical data and invalid words (spaces, capitalised letters, Roman numerals etc).

-## Explanation of code
+### Process

+1. For each word type file (`data.noun`, `data.adj`, etc), pass it to `parse_file`.
+2. Loop through every line in this file, primarily using `split` / `range` to fetch as many words as are defined, without taking the `0` and other non-word data.
+3. Check each of these words is "valid", specifically that it's lowercase letters only (no symbols / spaces), isn't a Roman numeral (by matching the word & description), and isn't a profane word.
+4. If the word is valid, either add it to the dictionary, or append the new description if the word + type combo is already present.
+For example the noun & verb versions of a word will have different definitions.
+5. Finally, output all these word, type, and definition rows into a SQLite database we prepared earlier.

 ## Conclusion

+The approach taken to generate the database had quite a lot of trial and error.
+Multiple times I thought I was "done", then I'd check the database or raw data and discover I was incorrectly including or excluding data!

+I'll absolutely tweak this script a bit as I go forward and my requirements change, but it's good enough for a starting point.
+Specifically, next steps are probably:

+- Try the [WordNet 3.1](https://wordnet.princeton.edu/download/current-version) database instead of 3.0, and see if there's any noticeable differences (there's no release notes!)
+- Use [an open source fork](https://github.com/globalwordnet/english-wordnet) with a completely different format, since it has yearly updates so should be higher quality than WordNet's 2006 data.
+- Replace the current profanity library, since it takes far longer than the rest of the process, and pointlessly checks letter replacements (e.g. `h3ll0`) despite knowing my words are all lowercase letters.
+- Use the word + type combo as a composite primary key on the database, and ensure querying it is as efficient as possible.